mlinnen/seneca-lifx/README.md

 ## Install
 Since Seneca and this service are built on top of [Node.js](https://nodejs.org) you will need to have it installed.
-This is not an actual node package yet so to use this right now clone the repository into a directoy of your choice and run the following:
+To install run the following:
 ```
 npm install seneca
-npm install
+npm install seneca-lifx
 ```

 ## Quick Example